Best Travel Insurance for France

 Do You Need Travel Insurance for France?

-Non-U.S. citizens requiring Schengen visas must show proof of insurance with at least €30,000 in medical coverage.
-U.S. citizens don't need visas for stays under 90 days, but travel insurance protects you from costly medical care and trip disruptions.
+Non-U.S. citizens need Schengen visa insurance with at least €30,000 in medical coverage.
+U.S. citizens don't need visas for stays under 90 days, but insurance covers costly medical care and trip disruptions.

-France's healthcare system is expensive for foreigners.
+France's health care is expensive for foreigners.
 Private clinics require immediate payment.
-Emergency medical evacuations to the U.S. can cost $50,000 or more without coverage.
+Emergency medical evacuations to the U.S. cost $50,000 or more without insurance.

-Trip cancellation coverage matters most when you've booked expensive hotels or prepaid tours.
-Coverage protects non-refundable expenses like flights and accommodations if you can't travel due to covered reasons.
+Trip cancellation coverage protects non-refundable expenses like flights, hotels and prepaid tours if you can't travel due to illness, injury or family emergencies.

 What Travel Insurance Covers in France